The House That Vanished

-The House That Vanished (also released under the titles Scream... and Die!, and Please!
-Don't Go in the Bedroom) is a 1973 British-Spanish exploitation horror film directed by José Ramón Larraz, written by Derek Ford, and starring Andrea Allan, Karl Lanchbury, and Judy Matheson.
+The House That Vanished (also released under the titles Scream – and Die! and Please!
+Don't Go in the Bedroom) is a 1973 British exploitation horror film directed by José Ramón Larraz, written by Derek Ford, and starring Andrea Allan, Karl Lanchbury and Judy Matheson.
 Its plot follows a young fashion model who witnesses a murder in an abandoned house in the woods, but is unable to relocate it after reporting the crime to police.

 Plot

 London fashion model Valerie Jennings travels into the countryside with her photographer boyfriend, Terry, who is searching for an abandoned house; he intends to find something there, but does not tell her what it is.
 They discover the house at nightfall, and while exploring it, Valerie discovers numerous women's passports in a bedroom.
 Another couple—a woman and an unseen man—enter the house.
 Panicked, Valerie and Terry hide in a closet.
 They watch as the woman is brutally murdered with a switchblade.
 While the killer washes his hands in the bathroom, Valerie flees, unaware that Terry is not following behind her.
 When she finds the keys to their car missing, she runs into the woods and the killer chases her into an abandoned wrecking yard where she manages to evade him by hiding inside a car.

 The next day, Valerie reaches a road and hitchhikes back to London.
 She enters her apartment, and while standing at the kitchen window, sees Terry's car parked on the street.
 She finds it unlocked, and inside discovers her modeling portfolio with a photo missing.
 Perplexed, she goes to Terry's apartment but finds he has not returned home.
 Panicked, Valerie visits her friend Mike and his girlfriend, Stella, who urge her not to go to the police, fearing she will implicate herself in Terry's burglary.
 Later at a modeling shoot, Mike introduces Valerie to his friend Paul, a young and shy artist who makes masks for a living.
 Paul invites Valerie over for dinner, but they are joined by his domineering Aunt Susanna.
 After Valerie leaves, Paul and Susanna have incestuous sex.